caseyg/awesome/TOPICS.md

 *   [deepfates/silicon](https://github.com/deepfates/silicon) - Add some intelligence to your notes with Silicon AI for Obsidian

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

+*   [huridocs/uwazi](https://github.com/huridocs/uwazi) - Uwazi is a web-based, open-source solution for building and sharing document collections

 ## computer-vision